 Does the app rely on an algorithm to predict fertility, or are YOU the one telling the app when you’re fertile?

 Does your app have any predictive factors to it?
 If so, can you override them in the case of delayed ovulation or other cycle disturbances?
 If you are using a cycle tracker app for family planning, you should be telling the app when you’re fertile—not the other way around.
 Each day should be a new observation and a new day to determine fertility status.

-What makes a FAM effective for family planning, is when a woman reads her biological signs and marks them down on a chart (or in a charting app)—which she and her partner can then use to make decisions about whether to have intercourse depending on how fertile they are, and whether they want to avoid or achieve pregnancy.
+An effective FAM for family planning requires a woman to read her biological signs and mark them down on a chart (or in a charting app)—which she and her partner can then use to make decisions about whether to have intercourse depending on how fertile they are, and whether they want to avoid or achieve pregnancy.
 But being able to make these informed decisions all starts with a woman monitoring her body’s unique and measurable signs of fertility in real time—not with an algorithm guessing at dates.

 That’s the advantage of modern, observation-based FAMs.
 Unlike the Rhythm Method, modern FAMs catch these fertility cycle aberrations as they happen, allowing you to make decisions about your family planning goals along with the observations.
 That’s also why having irregular cycles doesn’t disqualify women from using FAMs effectively!

 With FAMs, education is the key to family planning success

 No matter what fertility cycle tracker app you use, getting proper education in your chosen fertility awareness method from a certified instructor is the first step toward maximizing your method’s effectiveness.

 Even with the plethora of fertility cycle tracker options in the app store, nothing can replace the guidance, support, and knowledge from someone trained in the method.
 Best of all, FAM educators can give you feedback on your charts and even identify some basic red flags for your hormonal health.
 They can also grow with you in understanding your body as your charts and hormones change throughout the years.